-E1) Member variables & methods
+E.1) Member variables & methods

 The class my\target inherits from the class sc\core::sc\module.
-The class my\target contains a member variable p\vci\target of type tlmt\simple\target\socket.
-This object has 3 template parameters, that are identical to those used for declaring initiator ports (see above).
-It contains a call-back function as described below.
+The class my\target contains a member variable p\vci\target of type tlmt\simple\target\socket, representing the VCI target port.
+It contains a call-back function to handle the received VCI command packets, as described below.